paultopia/conlaw_casebook/spring-2022-iteration/22-shelley_v_kraemer.md

 Fourteenth Amendment, it is the obligation of this Court to enforce the constitutional commands.

-39

 We hold that in granting judicial enforcement of the restrictive agreements in these cases, the States have denied petitioners the equal protection of the laws and that, therefore, the action of the state courts cannot stand.
-We have noted that freedom from discrimination by the States in the enjoyment of property rights was among the basic objectives sought to be effectuated by the framers of theFourteenth Amendment.
+We have noted that freedom from discrimination by the States in the enjoyment of property rights was among the basic objectives sought to be effectuated by the framers of the Fourteenth Amendment.
 That such discrimination has occurred in these cases is clear.
-Because of the race or color of these petitioners they have been denied rights of ownership or occupancy enjoyed as a matter of course by other citizens of different race or color.25 The Fourteenth Amendment declares 'that all persons, whether colored or white, shall stand equal before the laws of the States, and, in regard to the colored race, for whose protection the amendment was primarily designed, that no discrimination shall be made against them by law because of their color.'26 Strauder v.
-West Virginia, supra, 100 U.S. at 307, 25 L.Ed.
-664. Only recently this Court has had occasion to declare that a state law which denied equal enjoyment of property rights to a designated class of citizens of specified race and ancestry, was not a legitimate exercise of the state's police power but violated the guaranty of the equal protectin of the laws.
+Because of the race or color of these petitioners they have been denied rights of ownership or occupancy enjoyed as a matter of course by other citizens of different race or color.
+The Fourteenth Amendment declares 'that all persons, whether colored or white, shall stand equal before the laws of the States, and, in regard to the colored race, for whose protection the amendment was primarily designed, that no discrimination shall be made against them by law because of their color.'
+Only recently this Court has had occasion to declare that a state law which denied equal enjoyment of property rights to a designated class of citizens of specified race and ancestry, was not a legitimate exercise of the state's police power but violated the guaranty of the equal protection of the laws.
 Oyama v.
-California, 1948, 332 U.S. 633, 68 S.Ct.
-269. Nor may the discriminations imposed by the state courts in these cases be justified as proper exertions of state police power.27 Cf. Buchanan v.
+California, 1948.
+Nor may the discriminations imposed by the state courts in these cases be justified as proper exertions of state police power.
+Cf. Buchanan v.
 Warley, supra.

-40

-Respondents urge, however, that since the state courts stand ready to enforce restrictive covenants excluding white persons from the ownership or occupancy of property covered by such agreements, enforcement of covenants excluding colored persons may not be deemed a denial of equal protection of the laws to the colored persons who are thereby affected.28 This contention does not bear scrutiny.
+Respondents urge, however, that since the state courts stand ready to enforce restrictive covenants excluding white persons from the ownership or occupancy of property covered by such agreements, enforcement of covenants excluding colored persons may not be deemed a denial of equal protection of the laws to the colored persons who are thereby affected.
+This contention does not bear scrutiny.
 The parties have directed our attention to no case in which a court, state or federal, has been called upon to enforce a covenant excluding members of the white majority from ownership or occupancy of real property on grounds of race or color.
 But there are more fundamental considerations.
 The rights ceated by the first section of the Fourteenth Amendment are, by its terms, guaranteed to the individual.
-The rights established are personal rights.29 It is, therefore, no answer to these petitioners to say that the courts may also be induced to deny white persons rights of ownership and occupancy on grounds of race or color.
+The rights established are personal rights.
+It is, therefore, no answer to these petitioners to say that the courts may also be induced to deny white persons rights of ownership and occupancy on grounds of race or color.
 Equal protection of the laws is not achieved through indiscriminate imposition of inequalities.

-41

 Nor do we find merit in the suggestion that property owners who are parties to these agreements are denied equal protection of the laws if denied access to